alphasaft/Micro/README.md

 You can't pass more than two operands simultaneously to an operator with the syntax bits we've seen until there.
 I therefore introduce to you the _pack_ syntax.

-The pack syntax is rather simple and comes from the fact it allows to "pack" operands for a single operator.
-You just need to wrap an expression containing only one type of operators inside brackets.
+The pack syntax is rather simple, and its name comes from the fact it allows to "pack" operands for a single operator.
+You just need to wrap an expression containing only one type of operator inside brackets.
 For example :

 ```
 [[ This will apply + to operands 1, 2, 3 simultaneously ]]